 Clinic students are in their second or third years at the law school.
 The clinic is an academic course and a full-time commitment.
 It represents the students’ entire courseload during the quarter.
 Students work in teams in close collaboration with the instructors.

 Jay Mitchell, Professor of Law and Clinic Director, is a graduate of Stanford and the University of Virginia School of Law, a former chief corporate counsel of Levi Strauss & Co., and a former partner at a major law firm.
 Mitchell’s current research focuses on intersections of law and design, including the application of product and graphic design principles to legal documents, the use of visual expression in commercial contracting, and the value of bringing design sensibilities and methods to transactional work and teaching.
+Links to relevant publications by Mitchell may be found here.

 Michelle Sonu, Clinical Supervising Attorney and Lecturer in Law, is a graduate of MIT and Harvard Law School.
 She practiced at Cooley LLP, where she focused on acquisitions and corporate matters for technology and life science companies.
 Sonu’s research has focused on transactional clinic design and on how law school clinics might be useful models and sources of ideas for law firm professional development and associate training programs.